RMCox/Portfolio/README.md

 Built a Streamlit dashboard for Anomaly Detection in DNS logs.
 Identified 2 kinds of anomaly; Time intervals with anomalous values for key features and Items which exhibit symptoms of DNS exploits

-* Implemented Autoencoders and Median Absolute Deviation for Anomaly Detection.
+* Implemented Autoencoders and Median Absolute Deviation Methods for Anomaly Detection.
 * Assessed the strengths and weaknesses of various outlier detection methods.
 * Engineered features that would capture the symptoms of certain DNS exploits (Botnet Heatbeats, DNS Tunnelling, DDoS Attacks, Domain Flux).
 * Implemented a risk-scoring system for the engineered features, similar to providers such as Splunk.